-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cedarville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Cedarville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cedarville are a mix of both white- and blue-collar jobs.
 Overall, Cedarville is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Cedarville who work in management occupations (18.11%), business and financial occupations (12.89%), and food service (8.97%).

 There are quite a few people in the armed forces living in Cedarville, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.